Ukokpala/alx-low_level_programming/README.md

-This is Readme file for 0x0F.
-C - Function pointers
+This is Readme file for 0x15-file_io